-Don’t we all want to make a change or two?
+Don’t we all want to make a change or seven?
 I guess it’s human nature.
 “Quit smoking” went on my annual list for what, 12 years.
 And when we call something a new year’s resolution, aren’t we insinuating that boom, it’s done!
-Well, it wasn’t until I let God make the difference.
+Mine wasn’t, not until I let God make the difference.

 Changes aren’t easy, but something happened when I started including God.

 He can do things we can’t.
-I don’t know how, but when I asked Him to help me quit smoking, He took my desire for cigarettes away.
+I don’t know how, but when I asked He to help me quit smoking, He even took my desire for cigarettes away.

-When He does what He does, things change.
+When God does what He does, things change.

-So don’t forget: Your relationship with God is your superpower!
+So don’t forget: Your relationship is your superpower!

 And God is so funny!

-You see, I’d been wondering what I’d call this thing I’m about to share with you.
-And when I saw the name of that song, I screamed, “That’s it!”
+I’d been wondering what I’d call this thing I’m about to share with you.
+And when I saw the name of that song, I knew, “That’s it!”

-That’s what we’re going to do, prophesy God’s promise into our lives.
+That’s what we’re going to do, we’re going to prophesy God’s promise into our lives.